Skip to main content

 Editing an existing mapping

 In the Listening phase, use Up and Down to highlight an existing mapping in the list, then press Enter to reassign it.
 The Assigning menu opens with the current action’s category pre-selected.
+Press B on an existing mapping to jump straight to the Behavior step for that mapping — change Gate/Trigger, threshold, or invert without re-picking the action.

 Deleting mappings